davidslusser/django-handyhelpers/docs/source/features.rst

 records.
 As this might not be the desired behaviour, handyhelpers provides a mixin for Django Rest Framework viewsets that checks query parameters and returns an error if any query parameter is not a included in defined in a filter_class (typically defined in your filterset), and element of filter_fields (typically set in your viewset), or a valid model field.
-Order of precedence is: filter_class, filter_fields, model field.
+Order of precedence is: filterset_class,  filter_class, filterset_fields, filter_fields, model field.

 Examples: